We take a closer look at 8 Upscale Cocktails For Your Next Soirée that will keep your guests ordering more.

 - Garnish with a lime wheel.
 Serve and enjoy.

 7. Vegan Pisco Sour

-Luckily, this pisco sour fits the bill without sacrificing flavor.
+Luckily, this pisco sour fits the bill without sacrificing flavour.
 It even looks identical to the classic version, thanks to a simple substitution of aquafaba for egg whites.
-This secret ingredient, which is actually the leftover cooking liquid from chickpeas, whips up just as well without altering the flavor profile in the slightest.
+This secret ingredient, which is actually the leftover cooking liquid from chickpeas, whips up just as well without altering the flavour profile in the slightest.

 Top with more froth and add a dash or two of angostura bitters and serve.

 Vegan Pisco Sour